Fixed-k Tail Regression: New Evidence on Tax and Wealth Inequality from Forbes 400: The fixed- tail regression

-In this section, we present the asymptotic theory to guarantee that the method proposed in Section \ref{sec:method} works in large sample.
-Letting $\alpha (x)=1/\xi (x)$, we assume that our data set conforms with the following four sets of conditions.
+In this section, we present the asymptotic theory to guarantee that the method proposed in Section \ref{subsec:method} works in large sample.
+We adopt the standard definition of $\alpha$-mixing as follows. \begin{definition} A sequence $(X_{1}, X_2, X_3,\dotsc)$ is said to be $\alpha$-mixing if